wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.V.8

 <p class=fip id=p8>
-8.&emsp;The fear of healing arises in the end from an unwillingness to accept unequivocally that healing is necessary.
+8. The fear of healing arises in the end from an unwillingness to accept unequivocally that healing is necessary.
 ²What the physical eye sees is not corrective, nor can error be corrected by any device that can be seen physically.
 3As long as you believe in what your physical sight tells you, your attempts at correction will be misdirected.
 ⁴The real vision is obscured, because you cannot endure to see your own defiled altar.